JaneckiGit/JaneckiGit/README.md

 -ICT student, with technical skills.
--Experience in management and development
+Experience in management and development
--(task creation and clarification), using technical background, -very good communication with the project team.
+(task creation and clarification), using technical background, very good communication with the project team.
 -👋 Hi, I’m @JaneckiGit
 - 👀 I’m interested in information Technology, Management, Self-Development and cryptocurrency
 - 🌱 I’m currently learning Pyhton and JavaScript